-The Cataloging and Discovery Services Department (CatDS) offers a variety of special services to Libraries and University-wide faculty, students, and staff.
+The Resource Description Services Department (RDS) offers a variety of special services to Libraries and University-wide faculty, students, and staff.
 These services are supplemental to ongoing cataloging of acquired resources, batch processing, and quality management for metadata.

 Cataloging Tier I